Massage Chair vs Massage Therapist

 Massage Chair Cons

-You’ll miss the benefit of human touch and human interaction
+You will miss the benefit of human touch and human interaction

 Massage chairs lack medical knowledge that a massage therapist may offer